Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 * while you creating a plan you can see the checkbox **Is Private**.
 * If you not check this option while creating a plan It will be non private plan  that means it will not appear in the welcome view of the C3 portal.
 *  If you checked the box then you will see the plan in the welcome view.
-*  From here your customers able to see the plan details and your customers can signup to the C3 portal.
+*  From here your customers are able to see the plan details and your customers can signup to the C3 portal.